|Mabel Sanders Amos|

 June 3, 1956 – Garland’s baseball team beat previously undefeated Paul, 8-5, on this Sunday afternoon at Garland, Ala.
 Winston Blackburn pitched for Garland and was relieved by Petty.
 Godwin pitched for Paul.

 June 3, 1956 – The Buck Creek baseball team beat Flat Rock, 8-4.

 June 3, 1958 – Dr. Bobby Brown, former third baseman with the New York Yankees, conducted a practice with Monroeville (Ala.)
 Little Leaguers at Vanity Fair ball park on this Tuesday afternoon.
 Brown, the one-time major league player, was a graduate of Tulane University Medical School, where he had recently completed residency in cardiology.
-He was with the Yankees for four years from 1946 until he entered service in the Navy.
+Brown, a native of Seattle, Wash., was with the Yankees for four years from 1946 until he entered service in the Navy.
 Brown took time out from a visit with his sister, Mrs. Rayford Smith Jr., and other friends to demonstrate form in catching, fielding, hitting, sliding and other useful tips.

 June 3, 1959 - The first class graduated from the Air Force Academy in Colorado Springs, Colo.

 June 3, 1963 – During the “Buddhist Crisis,” soldiers of the Army of the Republic of Vietnam attacked protesting Buddhists in Huế, South Vietnam, with liquid chemicals from tear-gas grenades, causing 67 people to be hospitalized for blistering of the skin and respiratory ailments.

 June 3, 1965 - Astronaut Edward White became the first American to spacewalk during the flight of Gemini 4.